iomete/iom-docs/docs/user-guide/sql-editor.md

 Up to 10,000 rows can be displayed in the results.
 :::

-In the query result includes the following informations:
+The query result includes the following information:

 - The duration of the query execution.
 - The status of the query execution.